echeran/smile-of-murugan/webbook/chapter03.md

 conclusively that the Greek and Roman trade could not have continued in any considerable extent after the 2nd-3rd Century.[^yavana-trade-period]

-[^yavanas]: There are about ten references to the Yavanas in the *Caṅkam* texts:
+[^yavanas]: There are about ten references to the Yavaṉas in the *Caṅkam* texts:
 *Mullaip.* 61, 66, *Perumpāṇ*.
 316, *Patiṟṟup*.
 II, *Akam* 57, 149, *Neṭuṉal*.
 31-5,
 101-2, *Puṟam* 56 and 353.
-The Yavaṇas served as body-guards to kings
+The Yavaṉas served as body-guards to kings
-*(Mullaip*.
-66) and as palace-guards during the night (ib.
+(*Mullaip*.
+66) and as palace-guards during the night (*ib*.
 61).
 They were a drinking, freely-moving people, decorating themselves and walking along the city-streets during nights (*Neṭunal*.
 31-5).
 They were merchants, too; they brought lamps of fine workmanship, swan-shaped and woman-shaped (*Netunal*.
 101-2, Perumpāṇ.
 316-19); they came with gold and wine in their ships and returned with pepper *(Akam* 149, Puṟ.
-56, 343), and one of the ports they most frequently visited was Muciṟi (*Akam* 57, 149, Puṟ.
+56, 343), and one of the ports they most frequently visited was Muciṟi (*Akam* 57, 149, *Puṟ*.
 343).
 Cf. P. Meile, "Les Yavanas dans l'Inde tamoule", *Journal Asiatique* 323 (1940) 85-123, and K. Zvelebil, “The Yavanas in Old Tamil Literature", *Charisteria Orientalia,* Praha 1956, 401-409.

-[^yavana-trade-period]: Cf. E. H. Warmington, The *Commerce* Between the *Roman* Empire *and* *India,* Cambridge, 1928, M. P. Charlesworth, *Trade-routes and Commerce* of *the Roman* Empire, Cambridge, 1926.
+[^yavana-trade-period]: Cf. E. H. Warmington, *The Commerce Between the Roman Empire and India*, Cambridge, 1928, M. P. Charlesworth, *Trade-routes and Commerce of the Roman Empire*, Cambridge, 1926.
 Further *Tamil Culture* Vol. I, No. 1, 286-295; also A. Ayyappan, "A Dakshina Taxila", The Hindu, Madras, 23.3.
-1941, L. Faucheaux, *Une vielle cité indienne près* de *Pondichery, Virampatnam*, Pondichéry, 1945, P. Z. Pattabiramin, *Les fouilles d'Arikamedu (Pôdoukè*), Pondichéry-Paris, 1946, but especially the exhaustive account by Sir R. E. M.
+1941, L. Faucheaux, *Une vielle cité indienne près de Pondichery, Virampatnam*, Pondichéry, 1945, P. Z. Pattabiramin, *Les fouilles d'Arikamedu (Pôdoukè)*, Pondichéry-Paris, 1946, but especially the exhaustive account by Sir R. E. M.
-Wheeler, A. Ghosh and Krishna Deva, "Arikamedu: an Indo-Roman Trading Station on the East Coast of India", *Ancient* India 2, July 1946, 17-124; further J. M. Casal*, Fouilles de Virampatnam-Arikamedu,* Rapport *de* l'Inde et *de l'Occident aux* environs de *l'ère chrétienne*, Paris, 1949.
-Also Albin Lesky, Geschichte *der griechischen Literatur*, 2.
+Wheeler, A. Ghosh and Krishna Deva, "Arikamedu: an Indo-Roman Trading Station on the East Coast of India", *Ancient India* 2, July 1946, 17-124; further J. M. Casal, *Fouilles de Virampatnam-Arikamedu, Rapport de l'Inde et de l'Occident aux environs de l'ère chrétienne*, Paris, 1949.
+Also Albin
+Lesky, *Geschichte der griechischen Literatur*, 2.
 Aufl., Bern (1963), p.
 865.
-Tamil India as described in the so-called *Caṅkam* poetry was quite wellknown to such Western authors as Pliny the Elder (75 A.D.), Ptolemy (130 A.D.), and above all to the anonymous, charming author of the *Periplus* *Maris Erythraei* (cf. W. H. Schoff, The *Periplus* of the *Erythraean Sea,* New York, 1912, cf. its new dating in ca. 240 A.D. by J. Pirenne in *J.A.* 1961, also K. A. Nilakanta Sastri, *Foreign Notices* of South *India,* Madras, 1939).
+Tamil India as described in the so-called *Caṅkam* poetry was quite well-known to such Western authors as Pliny the Elder (75 A.D.), Ptolemy (130 A.D.), and above all to the anonymous, charming author of the *Periplus Maris Erythraei* (cf. W. H. Schoff, *The Periplus of the Erythraean Sea*, New York, 1912, cf. its new dating in ca. 240 A.D. by J. Pirenne in *J.A.* 1961, also K. A. Nilakanta Sastri, *Foreign Notices of South India*, Madras, 1939).
-The excavations in Virapatnam-Arikamedu near Pondicherry point to an old Roman settlement, proving that the Yavaṇa settlements referred to in the very early anthology *Patiṟṟuppattu* (*Patikam* 2) are not figments of imagination.
+The excavations in Virapatnam-Arikamedu near Pondicherry point to an old Roman settlement, proving that the Yavaṉa settlements referred to in the very early anthology *Patiṟṟuppattu* (*Patikam* 2) are not figments of imagination.
 Roman imperial coins of gold and silver were imported in considerable quantities and circulated freely in the country; there were probably small copper coins bearing Roman devices and legends produced locally.
-In the Greek and Latin sources we have scores of Tamil and South Indian names both local and dynastic, which again and again occur in the earliest poetry of the Tamils (e.g. *Tyndis*-Tonti, Kolchoi*-Korkai, Muziris-Muciri*, *Modoura-* *Maturai*, *Khaberis Emporion*-*Kävirippattinam*, etc. etc.), cf. F. B. J.
+In the Greek and Latin sources we have scores of Tamil and South Indian names both local and dynastic, which again and again occur in the earliest poetry of the Tamils (e.g. *Tyndis-Toṇṭi*, *Kolchoi-Koṟkai*, *Muziris-Muciṟi*, *Modoura-Maturai*, *Khaberis Emporion-Kāvirippattiṉam*, etc. etc.), cf. F. B. J.
-Kuiper, "Two Problems of Old Tamil Phonology"*, IIJ* (1958), pp. 219-221.
+Kuiper, "Two Problems of Old Tamil Phonology", *IIJ* (1958), pp. 219-221.

 2. This cumulative evidence of the early Tamil texts themselves, of the Greek and Roman authors, and of archeological data are